 The effect is somewhat like doing a water enema, except it is much easier and faster.
 Some people feel the release of these toxins during the procedure as a very slight headache or sensation in the head.

-Why it works.
-This method is quite powerful because it brings into play a number of healing modalities:
+Using the bidet in the way described above is quite powerful because it brings into play a number of healing modalities:

 1. Enhanced removal of toxins from the body.